 All online application information must be received at the LPI no later than January 7, 2019.
 Notification of selection will be made by March 8, 2019.
 Successful applicants should be prepared to make a decision regarding the offer to participate within two days of notification.

 In order to be eligible for the LPI Summer Intern Program, you must qualify.
 Due to security issues, citizens of U.S. State Department Designated Countries are not eligible.
 (See link under ECP Notices at http://oiir.hq.nasa.gov/nasaecp/)

 Enforcement of the REAL ID Act of 2005

-Effective July 21, 2014, NASA Johnson Space Center (JSC) is required to begin enforcing a Department of Homeland Security rule that prohibits the LPI from accepting certain states’ driver’s licenses as official document to obtain access at NASA JSC.
+Effective July 21, 2014, NASA Johnson Space Center (JSC) is required to enforce a Department of Homeland Security rule that prohibits the LPI from accepting certain states’ driver’s licenses as official documents to obtain access at NASA JSC.
 This rule, passed by Congress as part of the REAL ID ACT of 2005, establishes minimum standards for state-issued driver’s licenses and prohibits federal agencies from accepting, for official use, licenses and identity cards from states that have not met those standards.
 Selected candidates from a state whose driver’s license does not meet those standards can use an alternate form of ID, such as a U.S. passport, military ID, U.S. Coast Guard Merchant Card, or Native American tribal document.